Covent Garden Health & Beauty

 Wallacespace, 2 Dryden Street, Covent Garden

-We were sad to see Triyoga's beautiful, Primrose Hill location go this year, but are more than satisfied with its new airy, Camden replacement.
-Beyond their well-known yoga and pilates classes—by far, some of the best the city has to offer—it's also worth booking infrared sauna sessions, cranio-sacral massage, intuitive readings, and nutritional, EFT, and CBT therapy.
+We were sad to see Triyoga's beautiful, Primrose Hill location go, but are more than satisfied with its new airy, Camden replacement.
+Beyond their well-known yoga and pilates classes—by far, some of the best the city has to offer—it's also worth checking out their infrared sauna sessions, craniosacral massage, intuitive readings, and nutritional, EFT, and CBT therapy (depending on what you're after).
 They offer additional services at Triyoga locations in Camden, Soho, and Chelsea.

 You may also like